vtchitruong/vtchitruong.github.io/docs/mos/powerpoint-2016/exam-2/project-5.md

 ## Task 5

 Create a handout by using a feature in PowerPoint to paste the slides into Microsoft Word.
 Display blank lines next to each slide on the handout.
-Name the document Handout.docx and save it into the GMetrixTemplates folder.
+Name the document Handout.docx and save it into the **GMetrix Templates** folder.
 Close the Handout document after it has been saved.

 ???+ Tip "Hint"